Handling an Employee Dismissal

-An Employee dismissal is not as straight forward as many employers believe.
+An employee dismissal is not as straight forward as many employers believe.
 It may however, appear to be straight forward in many cases for the mere fact that many laid-off employees are ignorant of their rights and do not think to challenge the circumstances or reasons for which they are being laid off.
-Dismissals of employees can be a complex if not handled correctly.
+Dismissals of employees can become very complex if not handled correctly from the start.

 For the employee, in addition to the negative impact of reduced income, there's the added stress of having to look for new employment, which is extremely difficult during periods of economic downturn.